niteshpsit/test-generator/Readme.md

     endpoint: "http://www.test.com/tests", // endpoint to generate test cases
     httpMethod: 'get', // http method
     expectedRes: { name: "expected name" }, // expected response of api
+    body: {} // body to pass to the api { 'username': 'test', 'password': 'test' }
     strictCheck: true, // true to deep check response otherwise false
     testFile: __dirname +'/testfile.js', // Absolute path , file name to write test cases.
 It should be unique for each api otherwise it will override the test cases
+    // loginCred pass only if api is need  authentication based or 'token' or 'cookies'
-    loginCred: { // only for token based api
+    loginCred: {
-        session: 'token', // session type for now token
+        session: 'token', // 'token' or 'cookies'
-        key: 'eccess-token', // Your key name in header to pass token to call API
+        key: 'eccess-token', // your token key only if session is token based
         endpoint: 'http://www.test.com/login', // endpoint point to login
         loginData: { username: 'test', password: 'test'} // login credentials for login }